Gilgandra, New South Wales: History

-Before the arrival of European squatters taking up pastoral runs in the 1830s the Gilgandra region was home to three Aboriginal language groups including; Gamilaraay, Wiradjuri and Wayilwan."
-And, according to archaeological evidence cited in the Warrumbungle National Park Guidebook, indigenous groups are believed to have lived to the east of Gilgandra for approximately 25,000 years and in the Warrumbungle Ranges 70 kilometres to the north, for nearly 17,000 years.
+Before the European squatters took up pastoral runs in the 1830s, the Gilgandra region was home to three Aboriginal language groups: the Gamilaraay, Wiradjuri and Wayilwan.
+According to archaeological evidence cited in the Warrumbungle National Park guidebook, indigenous groups are believed to have lived to the east of Gilgandra for at least 25,000 years, and in the Warrumbungle Ranges, 70 kilometres to the north, for about 17,000 years.

 Gilgandra was proclaimed as a town in 1888, and the first town blocks were sold in 1889.
-While this was an impetus to growth, the area had been settled by a European population for many years before that.
-Gilgandra's Post Office had been formally established in 1867, in 1881 a local school had opened, and the first court hearing was held in the Gilgandra court house in 1884.
-The shire was constituted in 1906.
+While that was an impetus to growth, the area had been settled by a Europeans for many years before that.
+Gilgandra's Post Office was formally established in 1867, a local school had opened in 1881, and the first hearings were held in the Gilgandra court house in 1884.
+The Gilgandra Shire was constituted in 1906.

 On 20 July 1900, an indigenous man, Jimmy Governor, murdered four members of the Mawbey family, and the children's governess, at their farming property just east of Gilgandra, in the area of Breelong.
 He was working as a fencing contractor for Mr Mawbey.
 The story of the murders received great publicity at the time.
-It was resurrected in 1972 as the basis of a fictional work by Thomas Keneally in his book The Chant of Jimmie Blacksmith.
+It was revived 1972 as the basis of a fictional work by Thomas Keneally, The Chant of Jimmie Blacksmith.

 During World War I, a recruitment march to Sydney began in Gilgandra, known as the Coo-ee March.
 The men who enlisted on the way became known locally as "Coo-ees".
-The march was given this name because the marchers shouted the old bush call of "cooee" at each town along their journey to attract recruits.
+The march was given its name because the marchers shouted the old bush call of "cooee" at each town along their journey to attract recruits.
 Twenty-six men left Gilgandra on 10 October 1915.
 At each town on the route, the marchers were feted and a recruitment meeting was held.
-By the time they reached Sydney just over one month later on Friday 12 November 1915, the number of recruits had swelled to 263.
+By the time they reached Sydney, just over one month later on Friday 12 November 1915, the number of recruits had swelled to 263.
 They were welcomed on arrival in Sydney with huge crowds lining George Street near the Town Hall to welcome them and an official address given to them by the Minister for Works representing the Premier of New South Wales.

+in 1919, as a peace thanksgiving, parishioners of St Ambrose Church in Bournemouth, England, grateful for the assistance England had received from the Dominions in defending the British Empire, decided to gift £1,200 to the town in the Empire with a good church and wartime service record.
+Gilgandra was chosen and the money funded the construction of St Ambrose Church, Gilgandra, which commenced in 1920.

 Climate

-Gilgandra experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfak), with hot summers and cool winters.
+Gilgandra experiences a humid subtropical climate (Köppen: Cfa), with hot summers and cool winters.
+Rainfall is low throughout the year, with a slight peak in summer from thunderstorm activity.